isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 ---
-title: Creating a map in XML Documentation for Adobe Experience Manager
+title: Creating a map in XML Documentation
 description: Creating a map in XML Documentation for Adobe Experience Manager
 ---